-“Occupational Therapy Assistants should have a kind, caring and empathic personality,” stressed Allen.
+“Occupational Therapy Assistants should have a kind, caring and empathetic personality,” stressed Allen.

 Emotionally, this profession requires empathy and patience.
 Occupational Therapy Assistants must be able to adapt to challenges, while finding new therapy methods which will help a patient achieve their physical goals.
 They must also be able to effectively communicate and interact with patients, without getting frustrated and while clearly identifying what they are doing and hoping to achieve.
 Lastly, being detail-oriented is an important characteristic in this field, as one minor alteration can become the difference between and effective and ineffective treatment.

-“A Certified Occupational Therapist Assistant’s lifestyle can be fast-paced and energetic,” Allen explained.
+“A Certified Occupational Therapy Assistant’s lifestyle can be fast-paced and energetic,” Allen explained.

 Occupational Therapy Assistants can expect to spend much of their time on their feet when providing therapies to patients or helping to set up equipment.
 This is a career that involves physical exertion such as kneeling, stooping and standing.
 These professionals may be expected to work full-time and during atypical hours, including evenings and weekends to accommodate their patients or employing facilities.

-Most frequently employed by the offices of Occupational, Speech or Physical Therapists, or by Audiologists, Occupational Therapy Assistants also find employment at nursing care facilities, state, local and private hospitals, home healthcare and educational services.
+Most frequently employed by the offices of Occupational, Speech Language Pathologist, Physical Therapists, or by Audiologists, Occupational Therapy Assistants also find employment at nursing care facilities, state, local and private hospitals, home healthcare and educational services.
 As the “baby boomer” generation continues to age, conditions such as arthritis and stroke become more prevalent and a need for Occupational Therapy Assistants increases.
-Furthermore, this profession is projected to grow 29 percent from 2016 to 2026 (BLS).
+Furthermore, this profession is projected to grow 29 percent over the next decade.

-“The earning potential for Certified Occupational Therapist Assistant’s is good,” Allen said.
-“Also, there are opportunities for traveling Certified Occupational Therapist Assistant’s and they can earn more money.”
+“The earning potential for Certified Occupational Therapy Assistants is good,” Allen said.
+“Also, there are opportunities for traveling Certified Occupational Therapy Assistant’s and they can earn more money.”

-While the median annual wage for Occupational Therapy Assistants was $59,010 in May 2016, the lowest 10 percent earned less than $39,160 and the highest 10 percent earned more than $80,090.
-The top-paying states include Texas, Arkansas, New Jersey, Maryland and California (BLS).
+While the median annual wage for Occupational Therapy Assistants was $59,010, the lowest 10 percent earned less than $39,160 and the highest 10 percent earned more than $80,090.
+The top-paying states include Texas, Arkansas, New Jersey, Maryland and California.

 Unions, Groups, Social Media, and Associations